getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 These complications go even much deeper than this quick glance.
 We address them here only so we can contrast to how JavaScript's mechanisms work.

 JavaScript is simpler: it does not provide a native mechanism for "multiple inheritance".
 Many see this is a good thing, because the complexity savings more than make up for the "reduced" functionality.
-But this doesn't stop developers from trying to fake it in various ways, as we'll see shortly.
+But this doesn't stop developers from trying to fake it in various ways, as we'll see next.

 ## Mixins